bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a Javascript library that helps build UI/UI components, it allows us to build interactive components by using hooks such as useState and useEffects.

 1. Describe component state.

+Component state is essentially just the current data of of a component, that will change over time.

 1. Describe props.

+Props is just an object argument for components.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are just that cause of an action invoked by the user, you can sync effect in a react component by using the UseEffect hook.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.